May 24, 2021

 The Newest Addition to Harvard University’s Campus Is a Paragon of Sustainability

-The massive new hub for lab research, by Behnisch Architekten, marks a new chapter of sustainable construction and campus planning.
+Behnisch Architekten’s design of a new hub for lab research marks a new chapter of sustainable construction and campus planning.

 For its largest and most consequential building in a generation, Harvard University has pulled out all the stops to ensure its new Science and Engineering Complex (SEC), located on its emerging campus in Boston’s Allston neighborhood, is a paragon of building health and sustainability.